Alenar318/Domain-integration-for-BEM/README.md

 ## Examples

-Files for computing the integral of the test function 'f(x,y,z)= 3x^2+y+z' over a tridimensional capsule were included
+Files for computing the integral of the test function 'f(x,y,z)= 3x^2+y+z' over two tridimensional domains were included

 ## Cite this work

-If you use this code, please consider citing the following work:
+If you use this code, please consider citing this work